Club Zoom Meeting with Ian Parker - visitors welcome

 Wed 21st November 2018 at 19.30 - 20.30

 Ian is Chairman of The Literacy in a Box Trust.
-He will be telling us all about it on Wednesday 21st November and we had hoped to have a video of his presentation however it turned out to be so heavily pixellated as to be unusable.
+He told us all about it on Wednesday 21st November and we had hoped to have a video of his presentation however it turned out to be so heavily pixellated as to be unusable.

 Literacy in a Box is a project of the Rotary Club of Roborough, Plymouth